Can a particle moves zigzag in time?: Path integral approach

 which is the result of motion in the opposite time direction, $dt=-d\tau$ according to \eqref{III}.
 Sign ''$-i...$'' is important in the following deliberation.
 As was discussed in \cite{Donoghue:2020mdd}, it relates to the arrow of causality.

 The central point of this study is the transition amplitude

 or in the path integral representation

 This amplitude consists of two pieces of trajectory - number II with time $t$ goes in forward direction, ''clockwise'' and number III with time $t$ going back in time, ''anticlockwise'', see Fig~\ref{fig:traj}.
 Note that the $d\tau >0$ for both pieces of trajectory.
-There is common point $q_c$ at $\tau=\tau_c$ where the trajectories II are finished and the trajectories III are started.
-Next section is devoted to study a particle motion in an arbitrary potential.
+There is common point $q_c$ at $\tau=\tau_c$ where the trajectories II are finished and the trajectories III are started. {The following section focuses on the analysis of a particle's passage through the turning point and its subsequent dynamics. }

-\section{Particle in an arbitrary potential}
+\subsection{Particle in an arbitrary potential}

 Consider a particle motion in a potential $V(q)$ taking into account the II and III parts of the trajectory.
 The time intervals $\tau_c-\tau_b$ and $\tau_d - \tau_c$ satisfy the conditions $\tau_c-\tau_b=\tau_d - \tau_c>0$ and can be parted in $N$ intervals in the standard manner